iay/mdq-server-docker/static/README.md

 unit tests.

-Deployment is via a [Docker](http://www.docker.com) container built on top of the `mdq-server-base` image built using the recipe in the sibling `base` directory.
+Deployment is via a [Docker](http://www.docker.com) container built on top of the `iay/mdq-server-base` image built using the recipe in the sibling `base` directory.

 ## Configuration and Build

-Configuration of the application is performed through modifying the files in `resources/`, in particular the `config.xml` and `application.properties` files.
+Configuration of the application is performed by modifying the files in `resources/`, in particular the `config.xml` and `application.properties` files.
 These assume the baseline configuration from the upstream [`mdq-server`](https://github.com/iay/mdq-server) project.